ivstiv/subtle.sh/docs/self-host-soketi/README.md

 ```

 ### 5. Actually generate the certificate
+If you don't care about getting email reminders, you can generate the certificate with the `--register-unsafely-without-email` flag.
 ```bash
 docker compose run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ -d "$YOUR_DOMAIN"
 ```